JoelHutchinson/novachess-backend/README.md

 Novachess integrates advanced web technologies and chess-specific packages to deliver an immersive experience for chess enthusiasts.
 The application includes:

 - A dynamic and responsive chessboard interface.
-- Tools for analyzing and learning chess puzzles and opening variations.
+- Tools for solving chess puzzles and analyzing opening variations.
-- A RESTful API to manage chess resources effectively.
+- A RESTful API to manage resources effectively.

 ## Key Features
 - Front-end: Built with ReactJS, incorporating react-chessboard and chess.js for an interactive chessboard experience.